impel-intelligence/dippy-bittensor-subnet/docs/block_4850000_reset.md

 As mentioned, there are known pitfalls and potential weaknesses for this specific implementation.
 Thus, we consider this scoring period to be experimental and expect drastic changes in the future.

-⚠️ **CRITICAL WARNING** ⚠️

-As repeatedely mentioned above, volatility in scoring is expected.
-As a miner, you should ideally only submit when you have verified for yourself the potential score and behavior of your model.